MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

 [Get help installing Unity](https://docs.unity3d.com/hub/manual/InstallEditors.html)

 Your installation should include modules for Android and Windows.
-The Mesh app works for PC and the Meta 2, and Android is the operating system for the Quest.
+The Mesh app works for PC and the Meta Quest 2, and Android is the operating system for the Quest.

 ## Set things up for Mesh